thibaultyou/trading-toolbox/README.md

 ---

-**Disclaimer**: This software is for educational and research purposes only.
+**Disclaimer**: This software is for personal educational and research purposes only.
 Do not use it for real trading or financial decisions without thorough testing and professional advice.